On the large-scale geometry of graph braid groups via cubical structures: Graph 2 -braid groups and UP2(Gamma)

 \section{Graph \texorpdfstring{\(2\)}{2}-braid groups and \texorpdfstring{\(UP_2(\graf)\)}{UP2(Gamma)}}

-In this section, we specialize to graph $2$-braid groups \(\bbB_2(\graf)\) and study them via the cubical structure of the discrete unordered \(2\)-configuration space \(UD_2(\graf)\).
+In this section, we specialize to graph $2$-braid groups \(\bbB_2(\graf)\) and study them using the cubical structure of the discrete unordered \(2\)-configuration space \(UD_2(\graf)\).
 By \Cref{thm:GBGSpecial}, \(UD_2(\graf)\) is a special square complex and hence belongs to the class \(\cY\) in the \(\m Y\)-hierarchy (\Cref{definition:Ymax hierarchy}).
-Our goal is to analyze graph $2$-braid groups through this hierarchy, with particular emphasis on their large-scale geometry and quasi-isometry classification.
+Our aim is to analyze graph $2$-braid groups within this hierarchy, with particular emphasis on their large-scale geometry and quasi-isometry classification.

-Recall that the homotopy type of \(UD_2(\graf)\) is invariant under smoothing (replacing two edges incident to a bivalent vertex by a single edge) and subdivision (the inverse operation), provided the homeomorphism type and simplicity of \(\graf\) are preserved.
-For any simple graph \(\graf\), there exists a unique simple graph, up to smoothing, with the minimal number of vertices among all simple graphs homeomorphic to \(\graf\); this is called the \emph{minimal simplicial model} of \(\graf\) \cite[Proposition~4.2]{AK2022}.
+Recall that the homotopy type of \(UD_2(\graf)\) is invariant under the two operations on \(\graf\): smoothing (replacing two edges incident to a bivalent vertex by a single edge) and subdivision (the inverse operation), provided that \(\graf\) remains simple.
+For any simple graph \(\graf\), there exists a unique simple graph, up to smoothing and subdivision, with the minimal number of vertices among all simple graphs homeomorphic to \(\graf\); this graph is called the \emph{minimal simplicial model} of \(\graf\) \cite[Proposition~4.2]{AK2022}.
 Accordingly, the underlying graphs of graph \(2\)-braid groups only need to be in the class